nakhani/Audio_Classification/singer version/README.md

-# README: Training and Preprocessing Audio Data with TensorFlow
+# README: Training and Preprocessing singer Data with TensorFlow

-This document provides an overview of how to preprocess audio files, train a model using TensorFlow, and predict audio classes.
+Singer Classification with TensorFlow & Telegram Bot This project utilizes TensorFlow to classify singers based on custom-generated audio data.
+It includes advanced preprocessing to enhance accuracy and a Telegram bot for interactive recognition.
+Users can explore, test, and contribute to refining the model.

 ---
+## 1. Singer Selection & Voice Extraction

+- Choose **5 Persian singers** (e.g., Mohsen Chavoshi, Mohsen Yeganeh, Ebi, ...).
+- Collect **2 songs** from each singer.
+- Use **Spleeter** in Google Colab to extract the singer's voice from music:

+    - Installs **FFmpeg** and **Spleeter**
+    - Loads audio files from `raw_data`
+    - Creates a `vocals` directory for output
+    - Uses Spleeter (`2stems` model) to split vocals & accompaniment
+    - Saves extracted vocals in `/dataset/vocals/`

+---

-## 1. Preprocessing Audio Data
+## 2. Preprocessing Audio Data

 Before training, the raw audio data needs to be processed to ensure uniformity and compatibility with the model.
 Here's how the preprocessing works:

 ### **Input**
-Audio files located in a folder named `raw_data`.
+Audio files located in a folder named `vocals`.

 ### **Processing Steps**
 1. **Merge Files**: